KarlsruheGraphGeneration/KaGen/README.md

 ### Barabassi-Albert Graphs BA(n, d)
 Generate a random directed graph using the Barabassi-Albert graph model BA(n, d).
+The graph may contain self-loops and multi edges.

 #### Parameters
 ```